Co-determination & naturalisation

 - participate in economic life or acquire education

-- promote the integration of family members
+- Promote the integration of family members

 - know the local living conditions well (show interest in public events, know about the geographical, historical, political and social conditions)